 1 in 5 infants may develop colic.
 It is best not to face this situation alone.
 Hearing your baby cry can be very distressing and you NEED to take a break.
 There will not be lasting psychological effects from colic, which is why it is important that you as a parent do what you can to keep your sanity.
 NEVER SHAKE A BABY.

 You may not be in a situation where help is easily available.
-As a military spouse I know this first hand.
-When I cannot console my son, I simply place him safely in his crib, go to a place that I can’t hear him to take some deep breaths.
+I am a military spouse so I know this first hand.
+When I cannot console my son I simply place him safely in his crib and go to a place that I can’t hear him to take some deep breaths.
 It helps me to read forums where other mothers have told similar stories.
 This provides a sense of community and a knowing that it will not always be like this.

 Please feel free to leave a comment about your experiences with soothing a crying baby.
 Just remember that these moments we are navigating as moms to a newborn are a blip on the map in comparison with the lifetime of joy ahead.